Answering Basic Biological Questions

 Examples of what we study:

-Information provided by model plants and organisms can offer insight into other plants and organisms, making models a centerpiece to BTI’s research and work.
-Learn more about the plants and organisms that inform the science in BTI laboratories.
+Information provided by model organisms can offer insight into other organisms, making models a centerpiece to BTI’s research and work.
+Learn more about the organisms that inform the science in BTI laboratories.

 Arbuscular mycorrhiza is a symbiotic association in which fungus penetrates the outer layer of the roots of vascular (or “higher”) plants.
 Mycorrhizae is the most prevalent symbiosis recorded.
 Because mycorrhizal plants are often more resistant to diseases and drought, they are helpful aids in the research of crops’ dependency on water.
 BTI’s Harrison laboratory focuses some of its research on arbuscular mycorrhizae.